matchms/graphconstructor/README.md

   * Exporters: `to_networkx()`, `to_igraph()`

 * **Importers** (`graphconstructor.importers`)
   Functions to construct a first graph from various import formats.
 This is only meant as a first step in the full "graph construction" process and will usually be followed by one or multiple **operator steps**.
+  All importers will return a `graphconstructor.Graph` object.

   * `from_csr`, `from_dense`
   * `from_knn(indices, distances, ...)`
   * `from_ann(ann, query_data, k, ...)` (supports cached neighbors or `.query`)

 * **Operators** (`graphconstructor.operators`)
   The `operators` are the central algorithms for graph construction from similarity or distance metrics.
   Starting from a similarity or distance-based graph with (usually) far too many edges for many purposes (e.g., further analysis or graph visualization), `graphconstructor` provides a range of different methods to sparsify the graph.
+  All operators will take a `graphconstructor.Graph` object as input (as well as optional parameters) and will then also return a (modified) `graphconstructor.Graph` object.

   * `KNNSelector(k, mutual=False, mutual_k=None, mode="distance"|"similarity")`
     **k-Nearest Neighrbor (KNN)** based edge selections.
 This will keep only top-*k* neighbors per node.
 Optionally, it requires **mutual** edges using top-`mutual_k`.